 Emergency Systems - Emergency Medical Services (EMS)

-Copy of Number of EMS Individuals by Zip Code
+Number of OK EMS Individuals by Zip Code

 Ladies and Gentlemen;

 The 2018 OSDH Approved Protocols and the Protocol Application are linked below.

 The Protocol Application details the steps and directions for the approval these new protocols for Ambulance Services and Emergency Medical Response Agencies.